Version Control for Binary Files: Manage Large Files Easily

 It can store binaries.
 However, performance quickly degrades once a project grows beyond a few Gigs.
 Games and VFX projects can quickly grow past this size, causing slowdowns and other performance issues.

-Subversion Is OK — but not Ideal — for Binaries
+Subversion Is OK — but not Ideal — for Binary Version Control

 It can technically version binaries.
 Your performance will be impacted if you are managing huge binaries because SVN is slow and has a complex branching system.
 It does not scale well as teams and projects grow.